 Before you go, try some of their freshly baked breads, especially the rye loaf with seeds or sourdough varieties.

 If you go: There is plenty of free parking directly in front of the café.
 It gets busy on weekend mornings and you might wait in line for a table.
 They are open daily between 8 am and 9 pm.

 –> Related reading: Virtual Tour of London, Ontario

 If you love East African coffee, Asmara Coffee House is your place.
 The café is named after the Eritrean capital city and in-house roasted East African coffee is their primary focus.
 They offer three types: Ethiopian Yirgacheffe, Ethiopian Sidamo Decaf and Kenyan that you can buy here and enjoy at home.

-We loved the taste of the Yirgacheffe latte we were served, and we also bought some beans to savour later at home.
-As a paper-and-plastic coffee cup objector, I would greatly appreciate if this coffee house offered their great brews in a regular porcelain cups, or at least mugs.
+We loved the pleasant and smiling service as well as the taste of the Yirgacheffe latte we were served, and we also bought some beans to savour later at home.
+As a paper-and-plastic coffee cup objector, I would greatly appreciate if this coffee house also offered their great brews in a regular porcelain cups, or at least mugs.
 Great coffee deserves to be served in nice cups with saucers and spoons.